sriram-rao/rush/README.md

 ```

 ### Writing a job
-A job (sub-task of the pipeline) is expected to be a class and needs to have a callable run() method.
+A job (i.e. a sub-task of the pipeline) is expected to be a class and needs to have a callable run() method.
 It can inherit from jobs.job.Job (could that BE any more redundant?) to take advantage of configured job settings being passed in and the file logger.

 ### Setting up to run the engine
-The code has been tested using python3.
+The code has been written and tested using python3.
 Make sure the packages are installed.

 Create a database with the tables from the rush-db directory.
 Only the master_token table needs seed data (just one row, actually).